ghl3/dataframe/README.md

 </pre>

-DataFrame core has a number of functions for operating on or manipulating Series objects.
+DataFrame core has a number of functions for operating on or manipulating Frames.

 ```clojure
 (def frame (df/frame [[:x {:a 1 :b 10}]